Uraharadono/Vue3WebpackBoilerplateV2/README.md

  - `NProgress`
  - `Vue Qr code`
  - `Bootstrap 5`  - using only `CSS` modules we need, not whole bundle and not `JS` stuff (we are going to implement those our-self)
+ - `Authorization` and `Authentication` pages with logic that works with my server side project (can be found here: https://github.com/Uraharadono/Net7CoreApiBoilerplate)
  - Custom **Tabs component** - With support for both **route (navigation)** and **component content** based tab content.
 My own authoring, quite simple, lightweight, easy to use.
 Please credit if you use it.
  - Custom **Xhr File Upload component** - this component supports quite the amount of history while also using my implementation of `Form Post` to post data to server
  - Custom **Autocomplete component** - my own authoring, quite simple, lightweight, easy to use.
 Please credit if you use it.